Access Control19 min read

 MFA Infrastructure

 Multi-factor authentication is a hard requirement for OT remote access.
-There should be no exceptions for any user, any vendor, or any emergency scenario (emergency access uses pre-provisioned accounts with enhanced monitoring, not MFA bypass).
+No exceptions -- not for any user, any vendor, or any emergency scenario.
+Emergency access uses pre-provisioned accounts with enhanced monitoring, not MFA bypass.

 MFA technology options for OT remote access:

-Hardware TOTP tokens (RSA SecurID, OATH tokens): Physical tokens that generate time-based one-time passwords.
+Hardware TOTP tokens (RSA SecurID, OATH tokens): Physical tokens generating time-based one-time passwords.
 Appropriate for environments where mobile phones are not permitted or where offline MFA capability is required.
 Tokens are issued to named individuals.

 Authenticator app TOTP (Microsoft Authenticator, Google Authenticator, Duo): Software tokens on the user's smartphone.
 Most common for workforce users.
 Requires smartphone availability.